Is Delta-8 THC Legal in Massachusetts? (April 2023 Update)

 We personally test CBD products and may earn a commission if you shop through the links on this page.
 Here’s how we make money.

-The legal status of delta 8 in Massachusetts is confusing.
-The state’s Department of Agricultural Resources released a statement in 2022 saying that making and selling delta 8 products is illegal.
-But you can still easily buy delta 8 products in shops and online.
+The Massachusetts Department of Agricultural Resources released a statement in 2022 saying that making and selling delta 8 products is prohibitted.
+But you can still easily buy delta 8 THC products in shops and online.

 Read on for a closer look at delta 8 legality in the Bay State.